TheUnknownThing/Campus-Real-Run/README.md

 - What if I haven't installed drivers on Windows?
 I recommend using iMazing.
 However, I don't recommend using iMazing's virtual location feature as it cannot guarantee location stability (i.e., it will repeatedly jump between target and real locations)

+## Credits

+- [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) - Python library for interacting with iOS devices
+- [YimingZhanshen](https://github.com/YimingZhanshen) - added the function fluctuation of the running track, but his account has been banned by GitHub, so I modify the code for him.

 ## Package Installation

 1. Install required Python packages: